 When you think about the word “compensation,” you might think it starts and stops at each employee’s paycheck.

-But the compensation definition goes beyond just salary.
-It includes all of the expenses you pay for each employee, like health insurance, commissions, travel allowances, and any other non-cash benefits.
+But the definition of compensation within professional settings goes beyond just remuneration, aka wages.
+Small businesses need to think beyond salaries and adopt an employee compensation strategy that includes all of the expenses you pay for each employee, like health insurance, commissions, travel allowances, and any other non-cash benefits.

 What is compensation?

 An employee’s total compensation is everything they earn while working at your business.

 The main benefits of having a thoughtful compensation package can include:

 - Being able to make competitive job offers, therefore attracting (and keeping) top talent

 - More satisfied, loyal, and motivated employees, which increases productivity and retention

 - Ensured compliance with state and federal laws